You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 Visual designs are critically important

-Make your content more alive and realistic than dead by adding more next-gen graphics like, gif, infographics, statistics, videos and better typography than writing a formal content.
+Make your content more alive and realistic than dead by adding more next-gen graphics like gif, infographics, statistics, videos, and better typography than writing formal content.

 People never scroll (Myth):

-Recent research in UX proved that the user’s intention is to scroll.
-They will never leave the website without seeing at least 60% of scroll.
-So thinking that users doesn’t scroll is a totally a myth.
+Recent research in UX proved that the user intends is to scroll.
+They will never leave the website without seeing at least 60% of the scroll.
+So, thinking that users don’t scroll is a myth.